vishal2github/noJava/Theoretical_Notes/Abstraction.md

 + Reasons to make a class an abtract class:
   + To make abstract method in class, that class must be an abstract class.
   + To prevent any instantiation of a class (anywhere), that class must be an abstract class.

++ **Recommendation:** If a parent class created is to be used only for inheritance and not for association, then that class is to be made an abstract class, regardless of normal or abstract methods existing inside it.
+It is for prevention of instantiation (creation of object) of that parent class which is abstract.

 ```
   Abstract class declaration: